 (Google Search Console)

-Getting your web content indexed quickly and your pages ranking well in Google’s search engine results can help drive more traffic to your site and increase sales of your products and services.
-WordPress lets you craft search optimized titles and descriptions that will display your content to visitors in search results exactly the way you want it to appear …
+Getting your web content indexed quickly and your pages ranking well in Google’s search engine can help drive more visitors to your website and increase sales of your products and services.
+WordPress lets you craft search engine optimized post titles and descriptions and then instruct Google to display your content to visitors in search results exactly the way you want it to appear …

 (Improve WordPress SEO for better results on Google)